Vegetarian Optimization of NAD⁺ and Glutathione (NAC Pathways)

 Plant-based methionine sources (legumes, seeds)

-This reduces the metabolic bottleneck seen in vegan systems (Stipanuk, 2004; Lu, 2013).
+This reduces the metabolic bottleneck often seen in vegan systems (Stipanuk, 2004; Lu, 2013).

 3. Protein Complementation and Amino Acid Balance